 Aside from induced spawning by disturbance, a number of studies have indicated that the major spawning event is in the spring.
 Plankton trawls during a survey by Pearce et al. (2011a) revealed a high abundance of Sabellaria spinulosa larvae in February 2008 and smaller numbers in September and November 2009 suggesting that the main spawning event is at the beginning of the year but larvae are produced throughout the subsequent months.
 These findings suggest colonisation of suitable habitats could occur over extended periods and support previous reports.
 George & Warwick (1985) and Wilson (1970a) also reported larval settlement in March in the Bristol Channel and Plymouth areas respectively while Garwood (1982) found planktonic larvae on the north east coast of England from August to November.

 The longevity of Sabellaria spinulosa reefs is not known and may vary between sites depending on local habitat conditions.
-In naturally disturbed areas reefs may undergo annual cycles of erosion and recolonisation (Holt et al., 1998).
-Surveys on the North Yorkshire and Northumberland coasts found that areas where Sabellaria spinulosa had been lost due to winter storms appeared to be recolonized up to the maximum observed 2.4 cm thickness during the following summer (R. Holt pers comm., cited from Holt et al., 1998).
-Recovery of thin encrusting reefs may therefore be relatively rapid.
+In naturally disturbed areas reefs may undergo annual cycles of erosion and recolonization (Holt et al., 1998).
+Surveys on the North Yorkshire and Northumberland coasts found that areas, where Sabellaria spinulosa had been lost due to winter storms, appeared to be recolonized up to the maximum observed 2.4 cm thickness during the following summer (R. Holt pers comm., cited from Holt et al., 1998).
+Recovery of thin encrusting reefs may, therefore, be relatively rapid.

 In some areas reefs may persist for long periods, although there is a significant lack of studies on the temporal stability of Sabellaria spinulosa reefs (Limpenny et al., 2010).
 It has been suggested that the tubes of the worm are able to persist for some time in the marine environment, therefore the age of the colony may exceed the age of the oldest individuals present (Earll & Erwin, 1983).
 Laboratory experiments have suggested that larvae settle preferentially on old tubes (Wilson, 1970).
 Therefore, providing environmental conditions are still favourable, recovery of senescent or significantly degraded reefs through larval settlement of Sabellaria spinulosa is stimulated by the presence of existing tubes (Earll & Erwin, 1983).